FoofooTheGuy/Miichanic_Plugin/New Installer/README.md

 - It is nicer than the old batch file version by doing many more things automatically!

-- Provided are the most important parts of the program (main.cpp and dirent.h), instead of uploading the entire project.
+- Provided are the most important parts of the program, (main.cpp and dirent.h) instead of uploading the entire project.

 Usage example: